 The 'A' parameter controls the amplitude of the sound and can be used in two ways.
 Positive values up to 4 select the envelope (1 to 4) to be used.
-If the RS423 and cassette output buffers are unused then envelope numbers up to 16 may be defined and used.
+If the RS423 is unused then envelope numbers up to 16 may be defined and used.
 Zero and negative integers up to -15 directly set the amplitude of the sound, which is then fixed at this value for the duration of the note. -15 corresponds to the loudest, and 0 is 'off'.